 In space, no one can hear you scream.
 We all know that.
 But on the radio, everyone can.
 To promote the 1979 release of Alien at London’s Odeon Leicester Square theater, 20th Century Fox created a series of haunting radio advertisements.
 It’s an obvious understatement to say that selling a film like this purely through audio was a challenge.
 These ads use music, snippets of dialogue and ominous sound effects ripped from the film to create a real sense of aural terror.
 Take a listen:

-(This article originally ran last year and is being reprinted today as we celebrate Alien Day).
+This article originally ran in 2019 and is being reprinted today as we celebrate Alien Day.